-This test is designed to profile the molecular abnormalities in various hematologic neoplasms including:
+This Hematology Profile™ is designed to profile the molecular abnormalities in various hematologic neoplasms.
+The test analyzes the DNA of 177 genes that are associated with hematologic cancers including:

--Myelodysplastic syndrome (MDS)/Chronic myelomonocytic leukemia (CMML): This assay is used for stratifying patients, determining prognosis and selecting therapy.
+-Myelodysplastic syndrome (MDS)/Chronic myelomonocytic leukemia (CMML): The Hematology Profile is used for stratifying patients, determining prognosis and selecting therapy.
 This assay will not only determine the aggressiveness and prognosis of the MDS but will also determine if the patient has reactive cytopenia and will distinguish between CHIP (Clonal Hematopoiesis of Indeterminate Potential) or CCUS (Clonal Cytopenia of Unknown Significance) and MDS.

--Acute Myeloid Leukemia (AML): This test helps in the diagnosis of AML and distinguish between De Novo AML vs secondary AML.
+-Acute Myeloid Leukemia (AML): The Hematology Profile helps in the diagnosis of AML and distinguish between De Novo AML vs secondary AML.
 It also helps in determining eligibility for treatment with FLT3 and IDH1/2 inhibitors.
 For a complete evaluation of translocations including all types of APL, Inv16, and t(8,21) and NUP98 translocations, we recommend ordering the GTC-Hematology PLUS panel.

 -Myeloproliferative Neoplasms (MPN): This includes quantitative analysis of all exons of JAK2, CALR, and MPL.